WS-JSNA/ws-jsna-netlify/_posts/2016-12-09-west-sussex-tobacco-control-needs-assessment-now-published.md

 The infographic summary below showcases the main facts and key actions identified in the Needs Assessment.

-{% include embedpdf file_path="/assets/core/TCNA-Briefing-Infographic-WSx-final.pdf" width="650" height="525" %}
+{% include embedpdf file_path="/assets/core/TCNA-Briefing-Infographic-WSx-final.pdf" alt="An infographic overview of the main facts and key actions identified in the tobacco control needs assessment." width="650" height="525" %}

 ### Downloads